The PVC Committee of the Polymer Society

 - Those who wish to know more about this extremely cost effective polymer in relation to formulations, processing, end-use applications and sustainability.

 Triennial PVC Conference

-Planning for PVC 2017 has commenced.
+Planning for PVC 2017 well underway.
 Note the date 25 to 27 April in Brighton, UK Conference Website

 Almost 490 delegates from 36 countries attended the twelfth triennial PVC 2014 Conference over 1 to 3 June in Brighton, UK with the aims of getting a global overview of latest market and technical developments as the sector demonstrated its ability to improve its sustainability credentials.

 With 11 papers on the opening Day 1 session followed by 54 papers running concurrently in three sessions on Days 2 and 3 covering Sustainability, Flexible PVC Formulations, Processing and Properties, Polymerisation/Resin Development and Additives being available, the delegates had plenty of choice in a very well organised and smooth running conference.

 The venue at the Hilton Brighton Metropole also proved to be an excellent choice for organising meetings and networking.